GabrieleMessina/qutes_lang/qutes-vscode/Readme.md

 Once installed, the extension automatically provides syntax highlighting for all `.qut` files.

+## Qutes Language Documentation

+For a comprehensive understanding of Qutes language syntax, constructs, and usage, please refer to the official [Qutes Language Documentation](https://github.com/GabrieleMessina/qutes_lang/wiki).

 ## License

 This extension is released under the [MIT License](LICENSE).